How long does a Tesla battery last?

 How long does the electronics last?

-In all modern vehicles a lot of electronics is built in.
+In all modern vehicles many electronics is built in.
 Regardless of Tesla or electric cars, the longevity of electronics depends on how these circuits are designed.
 But this will probably not be apparent for all manufacturers for a few years.
 It remains to be seen whether after three or four decades of vehicle age there will still be cars of the 21st century as classic cars.
 But this is not an exclusive problem of electric cars, it affects all modern vehicles.

 You’re new to Tesla?
 Then you will find here a short overview of Tesla vehicles.